Welfarism: Desire theories

 According to desire theories, well-being consists in desire-fulfillment or getting what one wants.
 In many concrete cases, hedonists and desire theorists are in agreement since desire-fulfillment and pleasure often go hand in hand: getting what one wants tends to be pleasurable, just as failing to get what one wants tends to be unpleasant.
 But there are a few exceptions where the two come apart.
 This is the case, for example, when the agent does not know that one of their desires has already been fulfilled.
 Another counterexample is due to bad desires, the fulfillment of which would have terrible consequences for the agent.
 To avoid these counterexamples, some desire theories focus not on what the agent actually wants but what the agent would want if they were well informed.

 Objective list theories

 Objective list theories stand in contrast to hedonism and desire theories in that they include objective factors that are independent of the agent's mental states.
 Such factors can include friendship, having virtues or perfecting human nature.
-Objections to objective list theories often center on the plausibility of the claim that subject-independent factors can determine a person's well-being even if the person doesn't care about these factors.
+Objections to objective list theories often center on the plausibility of the claim that subject-independent factors can determine a person's well-being even if the person does not care about these factors.
 For example, it is questionable whether having friends would improve the well-being of someone who does not care about friendship.